Graphmax for Text Generation: Introduction

 \section{Introduction}

-The softmax operator plays a core role in text generation, especially in deep neural language models \cite{sutskever2011generating,radford2019language}.
-In these text generation models, the context embedding $\mathbf{c}$ is computed by the hidden layers of a deep neural network, such as a recurrent neural network \cite{sutskever2011generating} or a transformer network \cite{radford2019language}.
-An output layer, typically a dense linear layer, links to the softmax activation function to output a probability prediction for the next word.
+The \texttt{softmax} operator is a fundamental component of text generation models, particularly in deep neural language models \shortcite{sutskever2011generating,radford2019language}.
+In these models, a context embedding $\mathbf{z}$ is generated by the hidden layers of a deep neural network, such as a recurrent neural network \cite{sutskever2011generating} or a transformer \cite{radford2019language}.
+The output layer, which is typically a fully connected linear layer, is connected to the \texttt{softmax} function to compute a probability distribution for the next word choice.

-The softmax function is a continuous mapping that transforms an $n$-dimensional input vector onto an $(n-1)$-simplex.
-This commonly adopted setting of softmax for text generation imposes a strong hypothesis that the probability of the next word is globally continuous over all the possible words in a dictionary.
-In linguistics, the arrangement of words and phrases need to comply with syntax or popular language rules so as to create fluent and meaningful sentences, which should match the human way of expression.
-For example, when the context is a smartphone review of an e-commerce site, people prefer to use internet-style words rather than a formal style.

-In other words, the best selection of the next word could only be made when considering the human expression habits as reflected by the current corpus.
+The \texttt{softmax} is a continuous mapping function that transforms an $n$-dimensional input vector onto an $(n-1)$-simplex.
+The commonly adopted setting of \texttt{softmax} for text generation imposes a strong hypothesis that the probability of the next word is globally continuous over all the possible words in a dictionary.
+In linguistics, the arrangement of words and phrases needs to comply with syntax or popular language rules to create fluent and meaningful sentences, which should match the human habitual ways of expression.
+For example, when the context is a smartphone review in an e-commerce site, people prefer to using internet-style words rather than a formal style.
+In other words, the best selection of the next word could only be achieved by incorporating the human expression habits as reflected by the current corpus.
 We refer to the human preference of expression of word choices as local fluency information.
-The traditional softmax function fails to exploit such fluency knowledge.
+However, the traditional \texttt{softmax} function fails to exploit such fluency knowledge.

-The total variation method shows good performance on modeling the local spatial regularization issue, which has been successfully applied to image processing tasks \cite{lellmann2009convex,chambolle2010introduction,jia2019regularized}.
+The total variation (TV) shows good performance in modeling the local spatial information, which has been successfully applied to image processing tasks \shortcite{lellmann2009convex,chambolle2010introduction,jia2019regularized}.
 A naive way of computing TV over 2D signal images is given by

-where $x_{i,j}$ is a pixel value of a 2D image, and the subindices $i,j$ are the coordinate of this pixel \cite{rudin1992nonlinear}.
+where $x_{i,j}$ is a pixel value in a 2D image, and the subindices $i,j$ are the coordinates of this pixel \cite{rudin1992nonlinear}.
 In image processing, it is shown to produce piecewise smoothness regularization within a bounded $\mathbb{R}^2$ space.